Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Budapest is famous for its thermal baths.
 The thermal baths are open all year around, however, one of the best times to visit them is in the winter.

-The thermal baths have both hot and cold water baths, and relaxing in the warm water baths in the winter is one of the best things to do.
+The thermal baths have both hot and cold water baths, and relaxing in the warm water baths in the winter is one of my favourite things to do.

 The most popular thermal bath in Budapest is the Széchenyi Thermal Baths.
-It is the biggest thermal bath in Budapest and has 18 pools (indoor and outdoor).
+It is the biggest thermal bath in Budapest and has 18 pools (including indoor and outdoor pools).
 It can get busy and touristy, so for a more local experience, check out Veli Bej Baths, Lukács Baths or Rudas Baths.

 3. GO ICE-SKATING AT THE CITY PARK

-There are many ice skating rinks in Budapest during the winter but the best one is at the City Park.
+There are many ice-skating rinks in Budapest during winter but the best one is at the City Park.

 4. CHECK OUT THE CITY COVERED IN SNOW

-Budapest is one of the most beautiful cities in Europe (okay, I might be biased as I was born and raised there).
+Budapest is one of the most beautiful cities in Europe!
 It has such iconic architecture, and you also have the River Danube, which makes the city beautiful at any time of the year.

-What is special about Budapest in winter that you can see all the historic sites and attractions in snow.
+What is special about Budapest in winter is that if it snows, you get to see all the historic sites covered in snow.
 It is like a winter wonderland!

 5. GO ON A CRUISE